tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/子账号或协作者安全设置_intl.md

 ### What should I do if I forget my MFA device?

 Please make a request to the user who holds the primary account or has management permissions to reset MFA in CAM console.
-For more information, see [Reset MFA](#resetMFA).